 Abstract: This paper investigates the efficiency of various monetary policy instruments to stabilize asset prices in a liquidity crisis.
 We propose a macro-finance model featuring heterogeneous banks subject to funding risk.
 When banks are well-capitalized, they have access to money markets and efficiently mitigate funding shocks.
 When aggregate bank capital is low, a vicious cycle between declining asset prices and funding risks arises.
 The central bank can partially counter these dynamics.
 Increasing the supply of reserves reduces liquidity risk in the traditional banking sector but fails to reach the shadow banking sector.
 When the latter sector is large, as in the US in 2008, the central bank can further stabilize asset prices by directly purchasing illiquid securities.

 This article was awarded the 2018 Distinguished CESifo Affiliate Award in Macro, Money and International Finance.

-A Solution Method for Continuous-Time General Equilibrium Models (joint with Adrien d’Avernas, Stockholm School of Economics)
+A Solution Method for Continuous-Time General Equilibrium Models (joint with Adrien d’Avernas, SSE)